Creating Your Daily Roadmap

 Creating a Personal Action Plan

 The bigger the role you play in your care, the better.
-You and your doctor can work together to create a Personal
+You and your doctor can work together to

 Action Plan.
 This daily plan can make a big difference in helping you manage your day